Hit-Girl: Controversy

-In January 2010, an uncensored preview clip from the first film was criticized by family advocacy groups for its display of violence and use of the line "Okay, you cunts, let's see what you can do now", delivered by Chloë Grace Moretz, who was barely twelve years old at the time of filming.
+In January 2010, an uncensored preview clip from the first film was criticized by family advocacy groups for its display of violence and use of the line "Okay, you cunts, let's see what you can do now", delivered by Chloë Grace Moretz, who was twelve years old at the time of filming.
 Australian Family Association spokesman John Morrissey claimed that "the language [was] offensive and the values inappropriate; without the saving grace of the bloodless victory of traditional superheroes".
 Several critics accused the film of glorifying violence, particularly violence by young children.

 In response to the controversy, Moretz stated in an interview, "If I ever uttered one word that I said in Kick-Ass, I would be grounded for years!
 I'd be stuck in my room until I was 20!
 I would never in a million years say that.
 I'm an average, everyday girl."
 Moretz has said that while filming, she could not bring herself to say the film's title out loud in interviews, instead calling it "the film" in public and "Kick-Butt" at home.
 Christopher Mintz-Plasse expressed surprise that people were angry about the language but did not seem to be offended that Hit-Girl violently kills many people on-screen.

 Solo film discussions

 In January 2015, Millar revealed to IGN that there was a planned Hit-Girl film with Gareth Evans directing but that it was cancelled.

-However, in June 2015, Matthew Vaughn discussed a possibility of rebooting the Kick-Ass franchise with a Hit-Girl & Big Daddy prequel film to revive interest in the franchise.
+However, in June 2015, Matthew Vaughn discussed a possibility of rebooting the Kick-Ass franchise with a Hit-Girl and Big Daddy prequel film to revive interest in the franchise.
 He stated that, "If we make that, hopefully that will be the sorbet for the people that didn't like Kick-Ass 2 and then we can go off and make Kick-Ass 3.
 I think we've got to do this prequel to regain the love that we had with Kick-Ass."

 Video games

-Hit-Girl appear as a playable character in Kick-Ass: The Game and Kick-Ass 2: The Game, each respectively based on the two films.
+Hit-Girl appear's as a playable character in Kick-Ass: The Game, she is not playable in kick-ass 2: the game, but is seen as an in-game model.
+Kick-Ass 2: The Game, each respectively based on the two films. the 2nd kick-ass game taking plot influence from the comic and or re-writing stuff.

 Toys

-In 2010, Mezco released Hit-Girl figures based on the movie and followed-up with new figures released in 2013 by Neca.
+In 2010, Mezco released Hit-Girl figures based on the film and followed-up with figures released in 2013 by Neca.